onap/aai-traversal/README.md

 Make sure to be in `aai-traversal` before executing it!

 ## Accessing AAI APIs
-Most of the AAI features within OpenECOMP are triggered by using **RESTful interfaces**.
-AAI  is configured on this release with HTTPS only using Basic Authentication.
-Two way SSL using client certificates should be considered and used for non demo use case deployments.
+Most of the AAI features within OpenECOMP are triggered by using **RESTful interfaces**

 The MSO APIs are configured to accept requests having a **basic auth. header** set with various **username and password** depending on which client is triggering the request.
 The realm.properties contains the credentials for the OpenECOMP components and these should be changed as appropriate.